Kistler-Group/sdbus-cpp/README.md

     * `BUILD_DOXYGEN_DOC` [boolean]

       Option for building Doxygen documentation of sdbus-c++ API.
-If enabled, the documentation must still be built explicitly through `make doc`.
+If enabled, the documentation must still be built explicitly through `cmake --build . --target doc`.
 Default value: `OFF`.
 Use `-DBUILD_DOXYGEN_DOC=OFF` to disable searching for Doxygen and building Doxygen documentation of sdbus-c++ API.

 * `BUILD_TESTS` [boolean]